Skip Navigation

 Spain: Fascism, War, Memory, Lessons

-The Cohen Institute is actively planning its next study tour.
-During July 2027, we will travel to Spain for an 8-day trip (dates TBA).
+The Cohen Institute is pleased to announce our next study tour.
+During July 2027, we will travel to Spain for a trip on the theme of “Spain: Fascism, War, Memory, Lessons.”
 Through pre-departure educational sessions held on Zoom and in the course of our travels, we will learn about the relationship between the Spanish Civil War (1936-1939) and World War II, the process of militarization under Franco, the methods of social control during the dictatorship (1939-1975), and the ways in which Spaniards have dealt with the traumatic memories of political repression and social fragmentation.
 Historical lectures and tours will be paired with cultural activities and visits to other significant memory sites in Madrid and Barcelona.
 The target audience for this trip is educators, community members, elected officials, alumni, and KSC faculty and staff.

 A limited number of partial scholarships are available to educators and other people who have ideas for how their participation in the trip might be shared in high-impact ways with their schools and/or communities.
 Please email coheninstitute@keene.edu if you are interested in learning more about funding.